dbmdz/solr-ocrhighlighting/docs/indexing.md

 # Indexing OCR documents

+**If you want to store the OCR in the index itself** you can skip this section: Just put the OCR content in the field and submit it to Solr for indexing.
+We recommend using the space-efficient [MiniOCR format](./formats.md#miniocr) if you decide to go this way.

-Indexing OCR documents with the plugin is relatively simple: When building the index document, instead of putting the actual OCR content into the field, you use a **source pointer**.
+Indexing OCR documents without storing the actual content in the index is also relatively simple:
+When building the index document, instead of putting  the actual OCR content into the field, you use a **source pointer**.
 This pointer will tell the plugin from which location to load the OCR content during indexing and highlighting.

 The advantage of this approach is a *significant* reduction in the amount of memory required for both the client and the Solr server, since neither of them has to keep the (potentially very large) OCR document in memory at